 What is a complete blood count test?

 A complete blood count is a blood test that measures the levels of red blood cells, white blood cells, and platelets in your blood.
 A CBC can also help your healthcare provider to evaluate your overall health.

-If your doctor has ordered a complete blood count, you may be wondering what the results mean, or if your results are "normal”.
-In addition to talking to your doctor, check-out our guide to understanding your complete blood count below.
+If your doctor has ordered a complete blood count, you may be wondering what the results mean, or whether your results are "normal."
+In addition to talking to your doctor, check out our guide to understanding your complete blood count below.
 This guide covers the different parts of a CBC test, typical ("normal") results, and some questions to ask your doctor.

 Still have questions?
 Here are some more resources to help understand your test results:

 Have a question about hep C you have been trying to get answered?